Report: Cleveland Indians changing name after 105 years

 A team spokesman told The Associated Press the franchise has no immediate comment on the report.

 The Times said the team could make a formal announcement later this week.
-It's not known when the name change will take affect or if the team has settled on a new moniker.
+It's not known when the name change will take effect or if the team has settled on a new moniker.

 Cleveland's move away from Indians follows a similar decision earlier this year by the NFL's Washington Football Team, which was previously known as the Redskins.